Here's what we'll cover

 Does Zepbound need to be refrigerated?

-When you take a Zepbound pen out of the refrigerator to inject it, it is unnecessary to warm it to room temperature.
+When you take a Zepbound pen or vial out of the refrigerator to inject it, it is unnecessary to warm it to room temperature.
 You can inject the medication into your abdomen, upper arm, or thigh.

 When will Zepbound be available?